 The standard arithmetic operators + and are also overloaded for use by Nat, and are implemented using the above functions.
 Unlike Haskell, there is no restriction on whether types and function names must begin with a capital letter or not.
 Function names (plus and mult above), data constructors (Z, S, Nil and ::) and type constructors (Nat and List) are all part of the same namespace.
-By convention, however, data types and constructor names typically begin with a capital letter.
 We can test these functions at the Idris prompt: